Hungry Healthy Happy

 Roasted butternut squash pasta with a text title overlay.

-Creamy roasted butternut squash pasta is a warming and comforting dish, that is still healthy and nutrient dense.
+Creamy Roasted Butternut Squash Pasta is a super cosy, warming and comforting dish that is bursting with fall flavor, and is still healthy and nutrient dense.
 It is made with some fusilli pasta, roasted butternut squash and a simple butter and parmesan sauce.
-This recipe is all about the sweet squash.
-The perfect pasta dish for Autumn.
+This recipe is all about the sweet squash - the perfect pasta dish for Autumn.

 Cubes of butternut squash mixed into a bowl of cooked pasta.

-Butternut squash, when roasted, just transforms in to these deliciously sweet bites.
-When combined with the fragrant (and often underused) thyme and mixed with a little butter and Parmesan, it really is a delicious and light meal.
+Butternut squash, when roasted, just transforms into these deliciously sweet bites.
+When combined with the fragrant (and often underused) thyme and mixed with a little butter and Parmesan, it really is a delicious and light meal - but total comfort food.

 We love a simple pasta dish, as we think that simple is best.
-Why not try our Cherry Tomato Pasta, Easy Bacon Pasta or Tuna Spaghetti?
+Why not try our Cabbage Pasta, Cherry Tomato Pasta, Easy Bacon Pasta or Garlic Kale Spaghetti?

 Jump to: